-For the past decades, proven professionals in Switzerland having great expertise in vehicle restoration wanted to pass on their knowledge to interested and motivated young learners.
-Therefore, in 2009, the former Fédération Suisse des Vehicules Anciens (now the Swiss Historic Vehicle Federation, SHVF) initiated the idea of creating an specalist association and a new occupational profile called «Vehicle Restorer” in Switzerland.
+For the past decades, proven professionals in Switzerland with expert knowledge in vehicle restoration aimed to pass on their skills to young apprentices.
+In 2009, the former Fédération Suisse des Vehicules Anciens (now Swiss Historic Vehicle Federation, SHVF) initiated the idea of creating an specalist association and a new occupational profile called «Vehicle Restorer” in Switzerland.
 In 2011, the Interessengemeinschaft Fahrzeugrestauratoren Schweiz (IgFS) was founded as independent, professional association for restorers of historic vehicles and their suppliers.
-This unique network of both specialists and all-rounders now counts 71 members, who exchange their knowledge and expertise.
-The association sets their working standards in accordance to the FIVA Technical Code and the Turin Charter, so collectors and owners can be sure to have their vehicles professionally preserved, restored, repaired and maintained.
+This unique network of both specialists and all-rounders in the field now includes more than 70 members, who exchange their knowledge and expertise.
+The association sets their standards in accordance to the FIVA Technical Code and the Charter of Turin, so collectors and owners can be sure to have their vehicles professionally preserved, restored, repaired and maintained.

 In close cooperation with ASTRA, the road traffic authorities, and all relevant associations in the vehicle trade, IgFS pursues the active use of yesterday’s vehicles on tomorrow’s roads.

-In November 2015, the first course in the field of mechanics / electrics was launched, and the course on bodywork followed shortly thereafter.
-Additional training courses concerning vehicle painting and upholstery / interior currently are in preparation.
+In November 2015, the first course in the field of mechanics / electrics was launched, and the course on sheetmetal/bodywork followed shortly thereafter.
+Additional training courses relating to vehicle painting and upholstery / interior work currently are in preparation.
 The first exams with 14 candidates were held in January 2018.
-The graduates now have received the sought-after professional title of "vehicle restorer” with Eidgenössischem Fachausweis (Swiss Federal Certificate)”.
-More graduates will follow in 2019 and 2020.
+The graduates now have received the sought-after professional title of "vehicle restorer” with Eidgenössischem Fachausweis (Swiss Federal Certificate).
+More graduates follow now each year.

-The vehicle restoration degree combines practical skills with in-depth theoretical knowledge and testifies the holder has all skills required for qualified
+The vehicle restoration degree combines practical skills with in-depth theoretical knowledge and testifies all skills required for qualified

+professional

-professional work.
-Along the lines of the National Qualification Framework (NQR) in Switzerland and the European Qualification Framework, it complies with level 5 in international
+work.
+Along the lines of the National Qualification Framework (NQR) in Switzerland and the European Union Qualification Framework, it complies with level 5 in international educational

-Our courses currently are translated and adapted for the french speaking part of Switzerland, where local educational partners prepare the training and
+Our courses currently are translated and adapted for the french speaking part of Switzerland, where local educational partners started the training in 2021.

-exams.
-In a next phase, the italian speaking part of the country will be included, and it will be supplied with the necessary course materials and structures.
+In a next phase, the italian speaking part of the country will also supplied with the course materials in Italian, plus related facilities and course structures.

-The program is established permanently, and is supplemented by free periodic workshops organized for the members of IgFS, so continuous training is also provided for specialists already working in the trade.
+Our program is established permanently and supplemented by free periodic workshops organized for the members of IgFS, so continuous training is also provided for specialists already working in the trade.

 You can find more details and on how to take part on the program's website: www.fahrzeugrestaurator.ch